donnat-homas123/google_assistant_openai/README.md

 ## How it Works ?
 1. Explaining the working of project

-Upon running the project,a pop up apperas on the screen,as ai assistant.Here we are asked to give your voice which is to be displayed.
+Upon running the project,a pop up appears on the screen,as ai assistant.Here we are asked to give your voice which is to be displayed.